-Volunteers don’t just contribute physically; they contribute monetarily as well.
 A Fidelity Charitable Gift Fund report found that people who volunteered in the previous year donated ten times more money to charities than non-volunteers, and 67% of those who volunteered said that they would donate to the same nonprofits where they had served.
 It is, therefore, in a nonprofit’s best interest to effectively recruit and retain new volunteers.
-You can use the following information as a guide for recruiting volunteers for your nonprofit.

-Before you start recruiting, it is important to understand how the public perceives you.
+When it comes to recruiting volunteers for nonprofit organizations you’ll need to think about how the public perceives you.
 People want to volunteer their time to a worthwhile cause in a meaningful way.
-If they see your organization as one that is truly doing good things in the community, it is that perception that will draw them to volunteer.
-Tune in to your successes, failures, goals, and mission, and assess by how each of those may be viewed by potential volunteers.
+Tune in to your successes, goals, and mission, and assess how each of those may be viewed by potential volunteers.
 The more you understand your organization’s image and reception, the better you’ll be at targeting the right volunteers.
 Ultimately, this internal review will serve as your starting point for planning and designing an effective recruitment strategy.

-When evaluating your messaging, Volunteer Maine says to ask yourself the following questions:
+When considering your messaging, Volunteer Maine says to ask yourself the following questions:

 - Does the message honor the volunteer?